lidofinance/community-staking-module/docs/src/src/CSParametersRegistry.sol/contract.CSParametersRegistry.md

 ### setAllowedExitDelay

-Set allowed exit delay for the curveId
+Set allowed exit delay for the curveId in seconds

 ```solidity